ruancastro/spotify-ELT-snowflake-dbt-streamlit/README.md

 ## 📖 Overview

 > **Architecture Note**
-> This project follows a **hybrid medallion architecture** where **Snowflake is the primary data warehouse**, responsible for storing and processing all curated layers — Bronze, Silver, and Gold.
+> This project follows a **medallion-style ELT architecture** where **Snowflake is the primary and sole analytical data warehouse**, responsible for storing and processing all curated layers — Bronze, Silver, and Gold.
 >
-> The flow operates as follows:
+> The architectural flow is intentionally simple and deterministic:
-> - Raw JSON data lands first in **Google Cloud Storage (GCS)** as Bronze snapshots.
+> - Raw JSON data is ingested daily from the Spotify API and stored immutably in **Google Cloud Storage (GCS)** as Bronze snapshots.
-> - Snowflake ingests these Bronze files and **materializes an incremental Bronze table**.
+> - Snowflake ingests these snapshots and materializes an **incremental Bronze table**.
-> - dbt transforms Bronze → Silver → Gold **inside Snowflake**, where all curated data is stored and queried.
+> - dbt performs all transformations **inside Snowflake**, producing Silver (cleaned entities) and Gold (analytical aggregates).
-> - Silver & Gold are also **exported to GCS (Parquet)** only as *resilient backups* and for future portability (BigQuery, DuckDB, Databricks, Polars, etc.).
 >
-> This ensures:
-> - **Full analytical power and long-term storage in Snowflake**
-> - **Durable, portable backups in GCS**
-> - A decoupled architecture where Snowflake is the warehouse and transformation engine, while GCS provides raw ingestion and long-term durability.
+> Bronze serves as the immutable source of truth, while Silver and Gold are **fully reproducible deterministic layers** stored only in Snowflake to avoid redundant persistence and unnecessary operational complexity.

 This project implements a modern ELT pipeline that extracts daily artist insights from the Spotify API, stores raw JSON in GCS, transforms data in Snowflake using dbt,